mosaicml/examples/examples/end-to-end-examples/README.md

 # Before you start

-These tutorials are written to be used with the MosaicML platform.
+These tutorials are written to be used with the MosaicML platform, which is only available to our customers.
 If you are signed up, make sure you've gone through the [getting started guide](https://docs.mosaicml.com/projects/mcli/en/latest/quick_start/getting_started.html).
 If you are not yet a customer but are interested in becoming one, please fill out our [interest form](https://forms.mosaicml.com/demo?utm_source=home&utm_medium=mosaicml.com&utm_campaign=always-on).

 We also have multiple open source repositories that are used in these tutorials.
 If you are looking for documentation and repository-specific tutorials, please see each individual repository: